How To Backup Your WordPress Database

 Fortify your business continuity with foolproof WordPress backups.
 No data loss, no downtime — just secure, seamless operation.

 Made changes to your site that you regret?
 Updated a plugin that crashed your site?
 Have you been hacked and lost precious content?
-There is one solution for all of them: restoring a full site backup.
+There is one solution for all of them: restoring a backup.

-Why a full site backup, you may ask?
-Well, there are two components that make up a WordPress site: files and a database.
-They’re both equally important for a site to function.
-But, you’ll find a lot of articles recommending you to take a WordPress database backup, suggesting that a database backup is sufficient to restore your site from a crash.
+But you’ll find a lot of recommendations to take a WordPress database backup, suggesting that a database backup is sufficient to restore your site from a crash.
 That is not even close to accurate.
-Partial backups are useless and can’t fully restore your site.
-We recommend that you always take complete backups of your whole site
+Partial backups are useless and cause many restore failures.

 With that in mind, this article is a guide on helping you backup WordPress database: one of two parts of a full site backup.